wkoszek/me/blog/source/blog/2014-09-24-book-why-rightbrainers-will-rule-the-world.md

 ---
-title:	A Whole New Mind: Why Right-Brainers Will Rule the Future
+title:	"A Whole New Mind: Why Right-Brainers Will Rule the Future"
 auth:	Daniel H. Pink
 read:	2014-09-24
 ---